 San Jose has been gradually expanding its bike lanes over the last decade.

 San Jose is has several major paved trails, such as the Guadalupe River Trail, and Coyote Creek Trail.
 These trails extend from near downtown San Jose to the north and south, and are connected with each other via bicycle routes.
 The city is planning extensions to these trails in the near future including the Three Creeks Trail and San Tomas Aquino Creek Trail.

 Neighborhoods to Flip Houses in San Jose

 This neighborhood averages $1,100,000 for home sale prices.
-The has plenty of nearby restaurants and nightlife and a family friendly atmosphere.
+The has plenty of nearby restaurants and nightlife and a family-friendly atmosphere.

-The median home values for this area is $642,000.
+The median home value for this area is $642,000.
 The neighborhood is just outside of downtown San Jose on the south side of the city.
 It has plenty of access to restaurants and nightlife and there are good nearby schools.

 This neighborhood has a median home value of $662,000 and is located on the south side of the city.
 There are many restaurants nearby and this neighborhood has easy access to the rest of Silicon Valley.

 Hard Money Lenders in San Jose

 San Jose Foreclosure Auctions

 Santa Clara County foreclosure listings on Zillow